finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. by_taxlots = True # bool | Whether or not to expand the holdings to return the underlying tax-lots.
-Defaults to              False. (optional) effective_at = 'effective_at_example' # str | The effectiveAt datetime at which to retrieve the holdings of the transaction              portfolio.
-Defaults to the current datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
-Defaults              to the current datetime if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
+Defaults to              False. (optional) effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve the holdings of the transaction              portfolio.
+Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
+Defaults              to return the latest version of the holdings if not specified. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" or \"Holding\" domain to decorate onto              the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\". (optional)